slurmulon/bach/docs/guide.md

 ### Tooling

+Today, all of the tooling for `bach` is programmatic.
+In other words, `bach` can easily be used by programmers, but not so easily by musicians since essential high-level tools for `bach` are still being developed.

+For instsance, eventually we will provide an open-source `bach` web editor that will allow you to author and play `bach` tracks entirely in the browser.

+Until that point, all of `bach`'s tooling is highly technical and built for software engineers.

 ### Audio

+> :warning: Audio playback can currently only be achieved programmatically via [`gig`](dev#gig).

 You have a `bach` track written, so how do we associate and synchronize it with audio?